pergravgaard/spring-boot-data/README.md

 and then `java -jar build/libs/spring-boot-data-0.0.1-SNAPSHOT.jar`

-Noticed that you never installed or referred an existing HTTP server?

 # Open Session in View Is An Anti-Pattern

 Read this article on the impact on starting JPA session in HTTP layer: https://vladmihalcea.com/the-open-session-in-view-anti-pattern/